This page is only for customers with the new version of the Google Maps APIs Premium Plan, which became available in

-We've enabled all of the APIs you purchased in your Google Developers Console project.
+We've enabled all of the APIs you purchased in your Google API Console project.
 To access the console, sign in with your Google Account, and then select your project ID, which starts with Google Maps APIs for Business or Google Maps for Work.
 You'll find both your account and project ID in your Welcome letter.

 Authentication and authorization

 To make requests to our APIs, you must authenticate your application with either an API key or your client ID.
 In addition, requests for some APIs also require digital signatures.

 You can use an API key to authenticate requests to any of our APIs.
-To create your key, you'll use the Google Developers Console project associated with your project ID.
+To create your key, you'll use the Google API Console project associated with your project ID.
 By using an API key, you can:

-- Manage all of your APIs in the Google Developers Console
+- Manage all of your APIs in the Google API Console

-- Access real-time usage data and 30-days of historical usage data for your application in the Google Developers Console
+- Access real-time usage data and 30-days of historical usage data for your application in the Google API Console

 Instead of an API key, you can use your client ID to make requests to any of the APIs except the following: Google Places API, Google Maps Geolocation API, Google Maps Roads API, and the Mobile APIs (Android, iOS).

 By using your client ID, you can:

 - View usage reports with more than 30 days of data in the Google for Work Support Portal

 - Add the